shekharpro365/FanDemo/README.md

 		We can assume the unit is always powered (no wall switch).
 To avoid running a infinite loop for a operational fan, different tests cases simulates change of speed and direction.

 This demo uses Command Pattern.
+This way we can decouple the final receiver of the command and if needed, reuse Two-Cord controller to operate any other appliance ( like Dimmable Light Bulb).
 To execute the demo run:
 Fan.java, its main method invokes the Command and Receiver.

 To Test :